Sensei Hiro·Before you deploy

 }

 Your IaC files are never stored. vul.ninja never keeps your Terraform, CloudFormation, or other infrastructure files.
-We store findings (rule, severity, location) so you can review them in your dashboard.
-We don't store the code those findings came from.
+We store the findings produced by MCP tool calls (rule, severity, location) for audit and billing.
+Your code is not retained.

 AI remediation sends the relevant snippet to our LLM provider.
 When you ask for a fix and we generate a contextual diff, the offending statement block is sent to Anthropic's API to produce the response.
 Anthropic doesn't train on API content.
 The snippet isn't stored in vul.ninja's database afterward.